t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Representations

 Clients can retrieve the resource state from a server or manipulate resource state on the (origin) server by transferring resource representations.
-Resource representations must have metadata that identies the representation format used, so the representations can be interpreted correctly.
+Resource representations must have metadata that identifies the representation format used, so the representations can be interpreted correctly.
 This is usually a simple string such as the IANA-registered Internet Media Types.
 Typical media types for IoT systems include: